Oladigbs18/alx-low_level_programming/README.md

 # alx-low_level_programming
-programming with C is going to be interesting
+C is going to be interesting